 - Re-L is a clone of the Monad Proxy.
 She discovers this when she returns to Romdeau and finds a replacement clone has been created.

 - Deadman Wonderland: Shiro is the Red Man.

 - Star Driver: Marino, Mizuno's older sister, is a clone created by Mizuno's first phase ability so Mizuno wouldn't be lonely.

-- In Gantz, this is what happens with Kishimoto.
+- This is what happens with Kishimoto.
 Apparently, she actually failed suicide, and the her that was sent to Gantz was actually a clone.
 When she gets sent back to the normal world, she sees that the other her is living normally at home, and she has no place to go.

-- Double Subverted in Gravion: Leele discovers that she's apparently one of the Zeravire that's been attacking the Earth.
-In the episode afterwards, it's Hand Waveed that her memories were mixed up from contact with one of the Zeravire.
+- Double Subversion in Gravion: Leele discovers that she's apparently one of the Zeravire that's been attacking the Earth.
+In the episode afterwards, it's handwaved that her memories were mixed up from contact with one of the Zeravire.
 But as it turns out, she is a Zeravire.
 Sort of.
 She is in fact the niece of the alien scientist who created them, and shares the surname Zeravire.

 - Gundam 00: Anew Returner is an Innovator whose memories of her true identity were wiped out so she could become Ribbons's Manchurian Agent.

-- In GUNNM Daisuke Ido is driven into a Heroic BSOD when he discovers that he has no brain.
+- Daisuke Ido is driven into a Heroic BSoD when he discovers that he has no brain.
 It was removed and replaced with a microchip at the age of 19, as with all citizens of Tiphares, in order to make him less likely to violate the law.